nickgiegerich/wgups-routing-program/DOCUMENTATION.md

 a unique index to store an item.
 This allows for items to be added to the data structure in `O(1)` time.

 The data is accessed using the `get()` function.
-This function will take the id (index) of the item and use the `_hash_key()` method to index the items location.
+This function will take the id (index) of the item and use the `_hash_key()` method to find the item index.
 This allows for the data structure to access items in `O(1)` time.

 By scaling up the size of the structure and having unique ID's the time complexity will remain constant.
-If the table becomes full and item ID's are not unique collisions will occur.
+If the table becomes full and item ID is not unique then a collision will occur.
 Collisions will cause the time complexity of the structure to increase.

 ## C: Original Code
 When running the program from the CLI the initial output will look like this: